are nursing and medical laboratory science the same thing

 The medical field is filled with various careers and opportunities for candidates.
-From doctors to nurses and even medical laboratory scientists, the possibilities are endless for a rewarding and in-demand career helping people live better and healthier lives.
+From doctors to nurses to medical laboratory scientists, the possibilities are endless for a rewarding and in-demand career helping people live better and healthier lives.

-That said, the career path of a nurse and a medical laboratory scientist have distinct differences in their duties, responsibilities, and even working hours.
+That said, the career path, and even the working hours, of a nurse and a medical laboratory scientist have distinct differences in their duties and responsibilities.

 Let’s explore the differences between education and a career in nursing versus education and a career in medical laboratory science.